jkim695/SummerNest/README.md

 We should also look into researching how to have the display be different depending on the username/password.
 Also dynamic updating so that it immediately gets put onto the BrowseListings.js page.

+# Login.js

+Supported by Login.css, it contains a sample login screen.
+In the future, it will be connected with the back end.